AI-HPC-Research-Team/BioMol-LLM-Bench/README.md

 ## 📖 Citation

-If you use CSB-Bench in your research, please cite:
+If you use BioMol-LLM-Bench in your research, please cite:

 ```bibtex
 @article{csb_bench_2026,